msilvestro/matteosilvestro/src/routes/work/+page.svelte.md

 interactivity, animations and music.

 You can find my games on [itch.io][itch].
-I participated in a few game jams, which are great opportunities to improve your game development skills and find new teammates.
+I participated in a few game jams, which are great opportunities to improve game development skills and find new teammates.

+I also released a four-leaf clover hidden-object game called [One in a Thousand: Clover Book][one_in_a_thousand] made entirely by myself.

+Check out my [videogames-focused resume](/matteo_silvestro_resume_vg.pdf) for more details.

 [itch]: https://msilvestro.itch.io
+[one_in_a_thousand]: https://store.steampowered.com/app/4504950/One_in_a_Thousand_Clover_Book/